pyg-team/pytorch-frame/README.md

 | TabNet              | 0.279±0.003     | 0.224±0.016     | 0.141±0.010     | 0.275±0.002     | 0.348±0.003     | 0.451±0.007     | 0.355±0.030     | 0.332±0.004     | 0.992±0.182     | 0.015±0.002     | 0.805±0.014     | 0.885±0.013     | 0.544±0.011     |
 | TabTransformer      | 0.624±0.003     | 0.229±0.003     | 0.369±0.005     | 0.340±0.004     | 0.388±0.002     | 0.539±0.003     | 0.619±0.005     | 0.351±0.001     | 0.893±0.005     | 0.431±0.001     | 0.819±0.002     | 0.886±0.005     | 0.545±0.004     |

+We see that some recent deep tabular models were able to achieve competitive model performance to strong GBDTs (despite being 5--100 times slower to train).
+Making deep tabular models even more performant with less compute is a fruitful direction of future research.

 ## Installation